nickywongdong/wombat/documentation/INSTALL_GUIDE.md

 `bluetooth_addresses` should only be comprised of two lines; the first with the Bluetooth address of the front Raspberry Pi, the second with the Bluetooth address of the rear Raspberry Pi.

 ## Backup Camera Integration
-The system's backup camera is designed to turn on when gpio pin 298 (gpio298) is driven high (ideally, this uses a low-current and low-voltage line to reverse lights).
+The system's backup camera is designed to turn on when gpio298 is driven high (ideally, this uses a low-current and low-voltage line to reverse lights).
 If gpio298 is driven low, the backup camera will automatically turn off after 5 seconds.

 ## Deep Sleep / Auto Wake Integration
 The system will automatically enter deep sleep when the gpio481 pin is driven high.
 To wake the system, simply touch the touchscreen.